 Your sewing machine manual is the best place to learn how to thread your sewing machine but if you want to get started and don't have your machine's manual, the basics of threading a sewing machine may get you started.

-On all sewing machines, thread them with the presser foot up.
-With the presser foot in the upward position, the tension is released which allows the thread to seat itself properly.
-You don't have to believe me though; just test the difference of tugging the thread at the needle with the presser foot up and with the presser foot down... you'll feel the difference if the thread is seated properly.
+When threading an sewing machine, be sure to thread them with the presser foot up.
+When the presser foot is in the upward position, the tension is released which allows the thread to seat itself properly.
+You can test the difference by tugging the thread at the needle with the presser foot up and with the presser foot down—the thread will pull smoothly if seated properly.

 08 of 08

-Grabbing a three for a dollar spool of the thread may seem like a great way to save money but you may pay for that bargain in oh so many other ways!
-Thread also ages, so if your machine is acting up and you are trying to sew with your grandmother's wooden spool of thread... it may be the whole problem.
+Grabbing a spool of the thread for a dollar may seem like a great way to save money, but you may run into consequences if the thread is lacking in quality.
+Thread also ages, so if your machine is acting up and you are trying to sew with your grandmother's wooden spool of thread, try a new high-quality thread and see if it makes a difference.